 There are many options when it comes to the color of your lures and a lot will depend on fishing conditions.
 Bright lures from the Mepps range are great for fishing muddy waters after a flood.

-If the current is really strong you might have to fish a larger spoon to keep the lure in the flow.
+If the current is really strong you might have to fish a larger spoon or a rooster tail to keep the lure in the flow.

 Fish will tend to move out from their normal hiding place when the water is high.
 This actually makes it easier to catch them sometimes because you can tell where they are hiding out by reading the river.